 Can people with autism live a normal life?
 The answer is yes.
-This post contains top self-help strategies for adults with autism that will make your life so much easier and less stressful.
+This post contains top self help skills for adults with autism that will make your life so much easier and less stressful.

 Adults with autism experience reality differently from neurotypical people.

 The difference is manifested mainly in their difficulty to decipher social and interpersonal codes, and to navigate their lives as adults.

 Professional help can help people with autism have the necessary tools with which to cope with these and other challenges.

 Autism Spectrum Disorder (ASD) refers to a broad range of conditions characterized by neurotypical cognitive ability as well as difficulties in social adaptation. (*)

 The syndrome manifests, via an impairment in deciphering social codes, which impact all areas of life.